 Why children with autism spectrum disorder behave in challenging ways

-- be very anxious.
+- are very anxious.

 Routines and rituals

 Children with ASD often like predictable environments, and they can get very upset if their familiar routines are broken.
 For example, your child might be upset if you change the route you usually take home from school.